-136. Taxpayer Plaintiffs Michell Redfoot, Dr. Nefertari Royston, and Jessica Black have an interest in enjoining the unlawful expenditure of tax funds.
+- 147. By failing to implement adequate monitoring and oversight of special education programs and disciplinary exclusion policies and practices and otherwise failing to take steps to ensure equal educational access for Black, Native American, multiracial, English learner and disabled students, as alleged herein, Defendants have unlawfully diverted money intended for monitoring and oversight to other uses in violation of state law. - 148.
+Plaintiffs Michell Redfoot, Dr. Nefertari Royston, and Jessica Black have an interest in enjoining the unlawful expenditure of tax funds.
 Pursuant to Cal.
 Civ.
 Proc.
-Code § 526a and this court's equitable power, Taxpayer Plaintiffs Michell Redfoot, Dr. Nefertari Royston, and Jessica Black seek declaratory and injunctive relief to prevent continued harm and to protect Taxpayer Plaintiffs Michell Redfoot, Dr. Nefertari Royston, and Jessica Black and the public from Defendants' unlawful policies, practices, and deliberate indifference, as alleged herein.
-There is an actual controversy between Taxpayer Plaintiffs Michell Redfoot, Dr. Nefertari Royston, and Jessica Black and Defendants concerning their respective rights and duties.
-Taxpayer Plaintiffs Michell Redfoot, Dr. Nefertari Royston, and Jessica Black contend that the Defendants have unlawfully administered educational programming in the Pittsburg Unified School District and have failed to satisfy their duties to act to correct deficiencies, as alleged herein, whereas Defendants contend in all respect to the contrary.
-Taxpayer Plaintiffs Michell Redfoot, Dr. Nefertari Royston, and Jessica Black seek a judicial declaration of the rights and duties of the respective parties with respect to the instant matter.
+Code § 526a and this court's equitable power, Plaintiffs Michell Redfoot, Dr. Nefertari Royston, and Jessica Black seek declaratory and injunctive relief to prevent continued harm and to protect Plaintiffs Michell Redfoot, Dr. Nefertari Royston, and Jessica Black and the public from Defendants' unlawful policies, practices, and deliberate indifference, as alleged herein.
+There is an actual controversy between Plaintiffs Michell Redfoot, Dr. Nefertari Royston, and Jessica Black and Defendants concerning their respective rights and duties.
+Plaintiffs Michell Redfoot, Dr. Nefertari Royston, and Jessica Black contend that the Defendants have unlawfully administered educational programming in the Pittsburg Unified School District and have failed to satisfy their duties to act to correct deficiencies, as alleged herein, whereas Defendants contend in all respect to the contrary.
+Plaintiffs Michell Redfoot, Dr. Nefertari Royston, and Jessica Black seek a judicial declaration of the rights and duties of the respective parties with respect to the instant matter. - 149.
+Plaintiff taxpayers have suffered and continue to suffer irreparable injury and are without a plain, speedy, and adequate remedy in the ordinary course of the law to compel Defendants to enforce and comply with the legal requirements outlined herein, thereby rendering a Writ of Mandate appropriate.
+There is no provision in law for a taxpayer to receive money damages for unlawful governmental conduct; money damages would be difficult to ascertain; and money damages would not adequately compensate taxpayers for unlawful governmental activity.

-- 137. Taxpayer Plaintiffs have suffered and continue to suffer irreparable injury and are without a plain, speedy, and adequate remedy in the ordinary course of the law to compel Defendants to enforce and comply with the legal requirements outlined herein, thereby rendering a Writ of Mandate appropriate.
-There is no provision in law for a taxpayer to receive money damages for unlawful governmental conduct; money damages would be difficult to ascertain; and money damages would not adequately compensate taxpayers for unlawful governmental activity. - 138.
-Taxpayer Plaintiffs' success in this action will result in the enforcement of important rights affecting the public interest by conferring significant benefits on a large class of persons.
-Taxpayer Plaintiffs seek enforcement of rights not only for themselves, but for taxpayers and students enrolled in California public schools that seek access to or benefit from the programs and services provided through California's public school system. - 139.
-Private enforcement of these rights is necessary, as no other agency has pursued these rights. - 140.
-Taxpayer Plaintiffs contend that Defendants' actions and inactions as described above violate Article I, Section 7(a) and Article IV, Section 16(a) of the California Constitution; California Education Code Section 56000 et seq.; constitute an abuse of discretion; and constitute an illegal expenditure of taxpayer funds.
+- 150. Plaintiffs' success in this action will result in the enforcement of important rights affecting the public interest by conferring significant benefits on a large class of persons.

+Plaintiffs seek enforcement of rights not only for themselves, but for taxpayers and students enrolled in California public schools that seek access to or benefit from the programs and services provided through California's public school system. - 151.
+Private enforcement of these rights is necessary, as no other agency has pursued these rights. - 152.
+Plaintiffs contend that Defendants' actions and inactions as described above violate Article I, Section 7(a) and Article IV, Section 16(a) of the California Constitution; California Education Code Section 56000 et seq.; California Government Code Section 11135 et seq.; California Civil Code Section 51 et seq.; constitute an abuse of discretion; and constitute an illegal expenditure of taxpayer funds.

-FIFTH CAUSE OF ACTION - WRIT OF MANDATE
+EIGHTH CAUSE OF ACTION - WRIT OF MANDATE

-By All Plaintiffs Against Defendant District for a Writ of Mandate Under California Code of Civil Procedure Section 1085
+Against All Defendants for a Writ of Mandate Under California Code of Civil Procedure Section 1085